zcattacz/PJON_wiki/Home.md

 **ThroughHardwareSerial** | **Medium:** Hardware Serial port |
 **Pins used:** 2 | [readme](https://github.com/gioblu/PJON/tree/master/strategies/ThroughHardwareSerial)

-ThroughHardwareSerial digital communication transport layer used as a Strategy by the PJON framework (included in version v4.1) With ThroughHardwareSerial PJON can run through the Serial port of your device.
-Both ports should be free from usb computer connection and data pin should be wired inverted (TX->RX, RX->TX).
+With ThroughHardwareSerial data link layer strategy, PJON can run through the Serial port of your device.
+Both ports should be free from USB computer connection and data pins should be wired inverted, TX to RX and RX to TX.

 ### Practical test
 Once you have chosen the medium you will use you can start to build your personal bus (that obviously could be made also by only two devices for testing):